extremelogic-ph/texttrack/README.md

 - Closed Captions Support: Encode and decode CEA-608/708 closed captions.

 ## Contributing

+We welcome contributions from those with expertise in MPEG encoding and decoding.
+While my primary experience comes from porting the code from C, I’m eager to collaborate with individuals who have in-depth knowledge in this area to improve the project further.

-Contributions are welcome!
-Please follow these steps:
+If you're interested in contributing, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.
-- Commit your changes with clear and descriptive messages.
+- Commit your changes with clear and descriptive commit messages.
-- Open a pull request detailing your changes.
+- Open a pull request with a detailed explanation of your changes.
+- Ensure that your contribution includes relevant unit tests to verify functionality.

+We appreciate your contributions and look forward to working with you!

 ## License